GothicBat5/JavaPaint/README.md

 I started the Java paint around 3rd Quarter of 2025, it was all just for fun.
 But right now I will start to improved it and add more features.

+Update some: April 6, 2026 + some new brushes.
+Knife kinda sucks, I'm too lazy to fix now wahaha

 The rest are just random things I created.